- 1 Food at the Scotiabank Saddledome

-Within a quarter mile of the arena, you can find some awesome place to eat near Scotiabank Saddledome before a Calgary Flames hockey game.
+Within a quarter-mile of the arena, you can find some awesome places to eat near Scotiabank Saddledome before a Calgary Flames hockey game.
 If you’re craving seafood before any of the Flames games you’ll be attending, try Embarcadero Wine & Oyster Bar.
 For a great Italian menu, Cardinale is the place to go.
-For something more casual, like a a tasty slice of pizza, Presto Pizza has what you need.
-All around downtown Calgary there is both simple good food and exquisite dining potions for both local fans and visitors to the city.
+For something more casual, like a tasty slice of pizza, Presto Pizza has what you need.
+All around downtown Calgary, there are both simple good food and exquisite dining options for both local fans and visitors to the city.

 Scotiabank Saddledome Food & Concession FAQs

 How much does food cost at the Scotiabank Saddledome?

 Soft drinks, popcorn, and pizza among other arena food favorites around the main concourse start at about $7 with offerings on the club level and at the restaurants being on par with those areas of other arenas.